monstar-lab-oss/deepl-for-slack-elixir/README.md

 1. Most users choose to request and receive translations by reacting to a message they wish to see translated with an flag emoji, as described above;
 2. For sending a quick translation into public channel or private channel the bot was previously invited to, you can also utilize the recently added `/translate [language shorthand/flag emoji] [text]` Slack command.

+In order to translate messages in private channels, the bot must first be a member of this channel.
+You can invite the bot by running the `/invite @Deep Thought` command.

 ## Prerequisites

 To run the bot, you must fullfil the following requirements: